teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 Startups should have a side-project policy.
 Whether allowed or prohibited, there should be written agreement that clearly identifies who owns what technology.

-Founders may want to encourage employees to work on side projects.
+Founders may actually want to encourage employees to work on side projects.
 There are a number of reasons:

 - Intelligent and creative people will have side projects anyway, so they might as well be out in the open.
 - Generous side-project policies can attract top engineering talent.